DroneMesh/IOTPUSH/README.md

 ## Getting Started

 1. Create an account through the [Android_APP]() , [IOS_APP]() or the [WebPanel](https://iotpush.app)
-2. If you would like to receive the notifiations on your phone you must have the app installed be and be logged in to your account
+2. If you would like to receive the notifiations on your phone you must have the app installed and be logged in to your account

 # Grab Your Token